 Man hospitalized after shooting in Cambria City, police say

 Mar.
-18—JOHNSTOWN, Pa. — A 21-year-old man was taken to the hospital Friday after being shot in Johnstown's Cambria City neighborhood just after midnight, Johnstown police Detective Cory Adams said.
+19—JOHNSTOWN, Pa. — A 21-year-old man was taken to the hospital Friday after being shot in Johnstown's Cambria City neighborhood just after midnight, Johnstown police Detective Cory Adams said.

 The man was taken by ambulance to Conemaugh Memorial Medical Center, on Franklin Street, where he is in stable condition, Adams said.